-

 Have previous experience of conducting research and project working

-The successful Psychologist will receive an excellent salary of £40,528 per annum.
+The successful Psychologist will receive an excellent salary of £40,000 pro rata.

 This exciting position is a permanent part time role working 22.5 hours a week.